 Offered by: College of Environmental Design, Landscape Architecture Department

-The Department of Landscape Architecture welcomes graduate students from a variety of academic disciplines who are concerned with the shaping of our physical environment.
-Students learn current and advanced methods for establishing strong, well-defined, and mutually life-sustaining and enhancing relationships between people and the land.
-The curriculum emphasizes case study projects at scales varying from the garden to the region.
-Our learn-by-doing education uses learning formats including but not limited to lectures, seminar session, studios, frequent jury reviews, discussion, and field trips.
-The program prepares students to be socially proactive, environmentally responsible, theoretically sophisticated, technically strong and thus become both scientifically rational and curiously critical in making decisions to protect and improve both environmental and social aspects of our society.
+The Department of Landscape Architecture welcomes graduate students from any academic background who seek to improve the health and sustainability of environmental and social systems through designing our physical environment.
+Master of Landscape Architecture (MLA) students learn design fundamentals and advanced methods for establishing strong, well-defined, and mutually life-sustaining systems that enhance relationships between people and the land.
+The program prepares students to be socially proactive, environmentally responsible, theoretically sophisticated, technically strong, professionals who utilize both science and critical curiously in making decisions to protect and improve both environmental and social aspects of our society.

 Weimin Li, Graduate Coordinator